Mannuel25/Mini-Store-Project/README.md

-# Mini Store Items Tracker
+# Item Tracker for Mini Stores

 This is a program that helps mini stores keep track of the items available in store, with their respective description, net weight, and quantity.